The Best Radon Detector to Make Your Home Safer

 Install a Radon Mitigation System

-The most common radon mitigation method is a sub-slab depressurization system, in which a fan and pipe are installed to pull radon gas under the house and let it escape outside.
+The most common radon mitigation method is a sub-slab depressurization system, which installs a fan and pipe to draw radon gas beneath the house and vent it outside.
 This system can decrease radon levels by 99 percent.

 Enhance the Home Ventilation

-Improving ventilation within your house is a great way to lower the levels of Radon.
-Ensure you open your windows and use fans to circulate air, especially on the ground and basement flooring.
+Improving ventilation in your home is a great way to reduce Radon levels.
+Open windows and use fans to circulate air, especially on the ground floor and in the basement.

 Cover Cracks and Gaps

-Sealing cracks and holes within the walls, foundation, and floors will help prevent Radon from entering the Home.
-Use caulk and O-rings, which are specially designed for this purpose.
+Sealing cracks and holes in walls, foundations, and floors helps prevent Radon from entering the Home.
+Use caulk and O-rings designed for this purpose.

 There are Health Implications of Radon Exposure